JavaScript vs TypeScript in 2025: What’s Best for Mobile App and Web Development?

 TypeScript is a highly typed language.
 This allows for easier debugging, which is a far more effective method of coding for large projects.
 TypeScript programs, like any other full-fledged programming language, are made up of sections, features, variables, remarks, phrases, and statements.
 When the code gets large, difficult to manage, and prone to mistakes, this is where TypeScript comes in handy.

-Difference between TypeScript and JavaScript
+Difference Between TypeScript And JavaScript

 JavaScript is extended by TypeScript.
 It covers all JavaScript features as well as advanced features.
 The use of JavaScript practically everywhere necessitates the use of TypeScript.
 JavaScript is no longer restricted to the client-side; it is utilized practically everywhere, including outside of browsers.
 JavaScript is used by almost 90% of websites, mobile applications, and many other programs.
 However, when consumers began to utilize JavaScript, developers recognized that it could also be used as a server-side programming language.
 However, as JavaScript grew in popularity, the code got more intricate and complex.